 First, always wear personal protective equipment (PPE) when performing lab experiments.
 Such items include, but are not limited to, safety goggles, long pants, sleeved shirt, and closed toe shoes.
+All of this safety equipment must remain on until you leave the lab or until everyone has completed the experiment for the day.
 A more detailed list containing safe lab procedures and general practices will be handed out, reviewed, and signed before starting experiments.